 We DID take a giant hit in penalties and I surely could have a nice little nest egg from that by now.
 At the time, however, we were financially ignorant and it seemed like the only way.

 We used the money to pay off all remaining debt.
 My husband was still going to school, still working just 32 hours a week, and we had NOTHING.
-No decent clothes, no new shoes, no hobbies, and a car that my husband had to climb in and out of the passenger door to get in! <stop and let that sink in!
+No decent clothes, no new shoes, no hobbies, and a car that my husband had to climb in and out of the passenger door to get in.

 No Money and Back in Debt.